pypeit/PypeIt/doc/known_failure_modes.rst

 ========

-This doc attempts to capture known failure modes of PypeIt and potential mitigations.
+This doc attempts to capture known failure modes of PypeIt and potential mitigation strategies.
 These are intended to be distinct from common user error.

-.. bad-headers:
+.. _bad-headers:

 Bad Headers
 ===========